 - HSG test – Also called the hysterosalpingogram test, this helps check your fallopian tubes for any damage or blockage

 - Diagnostic hysteroscopy – for checking abnormalities in the uterus

 Once you get tested and evaluated, the doctor will have a better understanding of what’s going on in your body.
-They’ll discuss the plan of action that best fits you, and it may include one or more of the following fertility treatments:
+They’ll discuss the plan of action that best fits you.
+It may include one or more of the following fertility treatments:

-IO is one of the most common treatments doctors recommend.
+IO is one of the most common treatments for infertility that doctors recommend.
 This treatment involves the use of fertility drugs that are designed to stimulate egg growth and release.
+Some are designed to stimulate the pituitary gland into producing the hormones needed to boost ovulation.
 Medication options for women include:

 - Clomiphene citrate